Issue 221105.1: Add a mechanism for specifying subprogram return value locations

 If the subroutine or entry point is a function that returns a value, then its debugging information entry has a DW_AT_type attribute to denote the type returned by that function.

 Since the called subprogram has returned, the location description is relative to the calling subprogram.
-For instance, for a sliding window architecture such as SPARC, the location description will refer to the output registers of the caller, and not the input registers of the callee.
+For instance, for a sliding window architecture such as SPARC, the location description refers to the output registers of the caller, and not the input registers of the callee.

 In 3.4.2 Call Site Parameters, change the section title to: